Hazar Merd Cave

 Dark Cave has a single lofty chamber 11 by 12 m wide.
 The Mousterian layer, level C, is over 3 m thick, containing many hearths and burnt flints and bones.
 The stone tool assemblage, of flint and chert, is dominated by side scrapers and Mousterian points, with no evidence of the Levallois technique.
-In the lowest reaches of level C, but still within Mousterian layers, two hand-axes were found.
+In the lowest reaches of level C, but still within Mousterian layers, two hand axes were found.
 Side-scrapers slightly decrease in popularity towards the top of level C.

-The faunal assemblage, although fragmentary, again shows a completely modem aspect, with bones from wild goat, red deer, gazelle, field mouse, mole rat, hare, bat and several birds of woodland and scrub habitat.
-This evidence, and that from the presence of snails of the species Helix salomonica, indicates a mixed environment of woodland, grassland and scrub, much as exists today.
-A smaIl sounding in the adjacent Water Cave also revealed evidence of Mousterian occupation.
+The faunal assemblage, although fragmentary, again shows a completely modern aspect, with bones from wild goat, red deer, gazelle, field mouse, mole rat, hare, bat, and several birds of woodland and scrub habitat.
+This evidence, and that from the presence of snails of the species Helix salomonica, indicates a mixed environment of woodland, grassland, and scrub, much as exists today.
+A small sounding in the adjacent Water Cave also revealed evidence of Mousterian occupation.

-Garrod did not keep all the excavated material and she only kept those pieces that were topologically informative.
-Remaining pieces were thrown away at the site.
+Garrod did not keep all the excavated material, and she only kept those pieces that were topologically informative.
+The remaining pieces were thrown away at the site.

 Hazar Merd and Shanidar Cave are the only excavated Middle Palaeolithic sites in Iraqi Kurdistan.